-We understand that these environmental issues demand expert attention in a timely fashion from “recognition through evaluation to control”.
-Since our inception, Criterion’s staff which includes eleven (11) Industrial Hygienists and two (2) Certified Industrial Hygienists, has been performing sampling and analyses using state-of-the-art monitoring and testing equipment and providing exemplary results in the most challenging and demanding environmental circumstances.
+Environmental issues demand expert attention in a timely fashion from “recognition through evaluation to control”.
+Criterion staff of Industrial Hygienists and Certified Industrial Hygienists perform sampling and analyses using state-of-the-art monitoring and testing equipment and providing exemplary results.

 Environmental & Industrial Hygiene Field & Laboratory Services